- What is a lead management system?

 Best practices and mistakes in lead management system

-To better visualize what really works and what causes you to lose leads, here is a quick recap:
+To clearly show what actually helps you move leads forward and what causes you to lose them, here’s a quick recap:

 | Best practices ✅ | Mistakes to avoid ❌ |